ghik/kubernetes-the-harder-way/docs/Bootstrapping_Kubernetes_Security.md

 * Each `kubelet`'s server certificate will also serve as its client certificate to communicate with `kube-apiserver`.

 As for the client certificates used to communicate with `kube-apiserver`, we must keep them separate.
-The reason is that we must maintain separate identities for `kube-scheduler`, `kube-controller-manager`, every worker node's `kubelet`, `kube-proxy`, and external, human users.
+The reason is that we must maintain separate identities for `kube-scheduler`, `kube-controller-manager`, every node's `kubelet`, `kube-proxy`, and external, human users.
 This is so that each of these actors can get an appropriate set of permissions within the Kubernetes API server.